 As with businesses in any other industry, marketing is essential for the growth of health organizations.
 Since this industry touches on sensitive matters, you cannot simply copy and paste any marketing strategy, no matter how effective it is.
-Given how powerful the net can be, any wrong post will forever tarnish your business reputation.
+Given how powerful the net can be, even one wrong post will forever tarnish your business reputation.
 Therefore, it’s essential to find a marketing strategy that not only sells the organization but also retains its credibility.
 That’s exactly what we’re here to help you do today.
 We’ve studied advice from healthcare industry experts to compile the most effective and most recent marketing strategies your health organization can rely on:

 1) Develop an active social media presence